The-Contentious-Politics-Of-AI-Network/the-contentious-politics-of-ai-network.github.io/README.md

-# The Contentious Politics Of AI
+# The Contentious Politics Of AI Network
 Our network website.